otouffort/bigquery-ecommerce-analytics/README.md

 Data quality checks were applied to validate Gold-layer transformation for dim_product table (refer to gold_dim_product_validation.sql in tests folder):
 - Confirmed that ProductID is unique
+- Confirmed no null ProductIDs
 - Spot checked for description correctness: Verified that the description chosen for each product matches the most frequent description in the Silver layer.

+Customer Dimension Table: Represents unique customers in ecommerce dataset and customer attributes.

+Goal:
+- Ensure one row per CustomerID for analytics and dashboard purposes.
+- Resolve customers associated with multiple countries over time.

+Approach:
+- Selected the most recent country per customer based on InvoiceDate.
+- Ensures consistency and a single country value for each customer in analytics.

+Transformation to create dim_customer table (refer to dim_customer.sql in sql/gold folder):

+...

+Data quality checks were applied to validate Gold-layer transfomration for dim_customer table (refer to gold_dim_customer_validation.sql in tests folder):
+- Confirmed that CustomerID is unique
+- Confirmed no null Customer ID
+- Spot-checked customers with multiple countries to confirme that most recent country was selected.